Ciphey/enCiphey/README.md

 # enCipher
 Literally does the opposite of Ciphey.
-Encrypts text.
+Encrypts text with a random (crackable) encryption.